 - In ArcCatalog or the Catalog window in ArcMap, browse to Toolboxes > System Toolboxes > Server Tools > Printing.

 - Double-click the Export Web Map tool to open it.

 - Leave the Web Map as JSON parameter blank.

 To get printable images, users of this service will submit their own web map JSON for this parameter.
 The printing widgets in the ArcGIS Web APIs, Portal for ArcGIS app templates, and Web AppBuilder for ArcGIS do the work of generating this JSON behind the scenes.

 - Leave the default for the Output File parameter.
 Once you publish this tool to the server, the output will be placed in the server jobs directory.

 - Supply the Layout Templates Folder parameter by clicking the browse button and browsing to the folder where your layouts are stored.

-If you only want to reference the basic layouts installed with ArcGIS Enterprise, leave this parameter blank.
+If you just want to reference the basic layouts installed with ArcGIS Server, leave this parameter blank.

 - Optionally set the Layout Template parameter by choosing one of the layouts from the drop-down list.
 This will be the default layout when users run your service.

-- Browse to Toolboxes > Server Tools > Printing to the Get Layout Templates Info script tool and open it.
+- Browse in Toolboxes > System Toolboxes > Server Tools > Printing to the Get Layout Templates Info script tool and open it.